Based on Robert C. Allen, The British Industrial Revolution in Global Perspective (Cambridge University Press, 2009).

 The Scientific Revolution

-The new approach to science was firmly established in Britain by the early eighteenth century; indeed, Voltaire argued that the British had embraced science more firmly than any other European country.
+The new approach to science was firmly established in Britain by the early eighteenth century; indeed, Voltaire argued that Britain had embraced science more firmly than any other European country.
 The result was the sweeping away of all of the flotsam of the medieval mind.
 A well-educated Englishman in 1600 had essentially the same beliefs as any other well-educated European.
 David Wootton describes those beliefs as follows:

 He believes in witchcraft and has perhaps read the Daemonologie (1507) by James VI of Scotland, the future James I of England, which paints an alarming and credulous picture of the threat posed by the devil’s agents.
 He believes witches can summon up storms that sink ships at sea — James had almost lost his life in such a storm.
 He believes in werewolves, although there happen not be any in England — he knows they are to be found in Belgium…He believes Circe really did turn Odysseus’s crew into pigs.
 He believes mice are spontaneously generated in piles of straw.
 He believes in contemporary magicians…He has seen a unicorn’s horn, but not a unicorn.